DaemonForge/Dayz-HeroesAndBandits/README.md

 ```
 m_HeroesAndBandits.GetPlayerLevelName(PlayerID)
 ```
-Returns the Level Name in a string, it will return the default level's name (usually Bambi) if the player can't be found
+Returns the Level Name in a string, if the player doesn't exsit it will return the default level's name (usually Bambi) if the player can't be found

 ### Get Player Stat